The-Politico/census_pgeoloader/README.md

 # census_pgeoloader

-Command line utility to download Census TIGER/Line shapefiles from the U.S. Census Bureau and aggregate them into a single table in a PostGIS-enabled database.
+Command line utility to download Census TIGER/Line shapefiles by state from the U.S. Census Bureau and aggregate them into a single table in a PostGIS-enabled database.

 # Requirements